Blog Home

 Use mashed beans for filling

-Blend in nut flours
+Blend in nut flour

 Nut meals and flours are made by grinding nuts until they are fine.
-These flours contain the same valuable plant-based proteins as the whole nut.
+These flours contain the same valuable plant-based proteins as whole nuts.
 Blend them into shakes, batters, sauces, and oatmeal to give your meals a boost of high-quality protein.
 One-quarter cup of almond flour contains 6 grams of protein.

 Explore the protein power of peas